 Luke 23:38 says, “There was a written notice above him, which read: THIS IS THE KING OF THE JEWS.”

 So, which is the correct reading?
 They all cannot be correct, right?
-Actually, there is a good chance that they all may, in fact, be right.
-John 19:20 gives us a hint to how to solve our little problem: the sign was written in Aramaic, Latin, and Greek.
-It is obvious that Matthew quoted the Aramaic inscription, since his gospel was written with Jews in mind (Aramaic was the language of the Jews in the First Century AD).However, when it comes to the other three authors there is disagreement on who quoted which language.
+There is a good chance that they all may be right.
+John 19:20 gives us a hint on how to solve our little problem: the sign was written in Aramaic, Latin, and Greek.
+Matthew quoted the Aramaic inscription, since his gospel was written with Jews in mind (Aramaic was the language of the Jews in the First Century AD).
+However, when it comes to the other three authors, there is disagreement on who quoted which language.

 Bible scholar Gleason Archer gives another interpretation.
 He thinks that Mark quoted an abridged version of the Latin, since an Early Church tradition says that Mark wrote to the Romans.
-John used the Greek since he later lived in the city of Ephesus (in modern-day Turkey) where Greek was spoken.
+John used the Greek since he later lived in the city of Ephesus (in modern-day Turkey), where Greek was spoken.
 However, he does not mention what Luke quoted from.[2]

 [1] Georgia Purdom.
 “Crossed Messages.”
 In Demolishing Supposed Bible Contradictions.
 Ken Ham ed.
 Green Forest: Master Books, 2010.
 Pg.
 111-112.